lilaspourpre/acl-2020/_pages/calls/papers.md

 All papers must be original and not simultaneously submitted to another journal or conference.
 The following paper categories are welcome:

+- Short papers with 6 pages of content.
 - Full papers describing completed research with 8-12 pages of content with references.

 The papers must be formatted according to the [Springer LNCS style](http://www.springer.com/computer/lncs?SGWID=0-164-6-793341-0).
 LaTeX template of the Springer LNCS is [available at Overleaf platform](https://www.overleaf.com/latex/templates/springer-lecture-notes-in-computer-science/kzwwpvhwnvfj).
 We encourage you to use the LaTeX template instead of the Word template.